-In this episode you will learn about a strength training methodology called Velocity Based Training.
-It’s interesting because strength athletes traditionally use VBT but it can adapted for endurance athletes it to go faster.
+In this episode, you will learn about a strength training methodology called Velocity Based Training.
+It’s interesting because strength athletes traditionally use VBT but it can be adapted for endurance athletes it to go faster.

 In track sprinting terms – this type of testing is used when the focus is on strength – when strength is the focus, numbers on the track (Watts) aren’t as important as numbers in the gym (weight lifted or force produced).
 When the focus shifts to power or speed, the gym work is backed off in order to get the needed numbers on the track.